✈️

 image

 While Lagos can be a wonderful place, the international airport is not.
 It’s confusing to navigate and likely to be your worst experience in Nigeria.
-If you’re lucky, you might arrive at the new international terminal which is quite nice.
-Otherwise, you’ll be arriving at the old terminal.
+If you’re lucky, you might arrive at the new international terminal which is very nice.
+Otherwise, you’ll be arriving at the old terminal which was recently upgraded but still rough around the edges.

-After you get off the plane you usually pass through health screening (although I haven’t had to do this so far in 2024).
+After you get off the plane you usually pass through health screening.
 Theoretically, you need a yellow fever vaccine and corresponding yellow card to enter the country.
 Practically, they haven’t been checking for yellow cards since covid.

 image